 If you want to know whether your website is in good SEO shape or not, you need to check your backlinks.

-You’ll also learn how to analyze such links on your backlink profile so that you can identify any bad links to your site that may prevent it from ranking to its potential.
+You’ll also learn how to analyze such links on your backlink profile so that you can identify any bad backlinks to your site that may prevent it from ranking to its potential.

-Once you’ve completed your link audit, the next step is to continue to build authority with link acquisition.
+Once you’ve done a complete link audit, the next step is to continue to build websites link acquisition authority.
 Therefore, in the final chapter, you’ll find out how to create a Link Requirement Estimate Plan for your site – it’s a report that looks at how many backlinks/referring domains you’ll need to outrank your competitors.

 Table Of Contents